Causal Transfer in Medical Image Analysis: Applications

 \subsection{Multimodal Learning}

 CTL also has an advantage in multimodal learning, in which data from different imaging modalities (MRI, CT, PET, etc.) are integrated.
 This supports the diagnostic process by providing a holistic view of patient conditions \cite{haq2025advancements, wang2024towards, sun2025causal, sanchez2022causal}.
+Multimodal learning primarily addresses covariate shift across modalities and sites, as well as conditional shift when the relationship between modality-specific observations varies across environments.
+In more complex clinical settings, multimodal systems may also encounter concept shift if the predictive value of one modality relative to another changes because of evolving diagnostic pathways or changing clinical decision rules.

-CTM methodologies can be used to obtain joint representations of multimodal data, enabling models to learn from the causal relationships underlying different sources.
+CTL methodologies can be used to obtain joint representations of multimodal data, enabling models to learn from the causal relationships underlying different sources.
 One possible strategy is to use a multitask learning framework that optimises for multiple outputs but still maintains shared causal representations:

 Where \(\mathcal{L}_i\) represents the individual loss for each task \(i\), such as the segmentation loss for MRI or CT data.
 The term \(\mathcal{L}_{\text{joint}}\) is the total loss function that combines the losses of multiple tasks.
 The regularisation factor \(\lambda\) balances the trade-off between the task-specific losses and the causal regularisation term.
 Finally, causal\_regularisation is a term that enforces consistency with causal relationships between modalities, ensuring that the model learns to maintain valid causal representations across multimodal data sources.